-Another imperfection to be aware of is pitting.
-Much like fissures, pits are entirely natural and to be expected when dealing with granite countertops depending on the hardness and makeup of the stone.
+Another imperfection to be mindful of is pitting.
+Similar to fissures, pits are a natural occurrence in granite countertops and are influenced by the stone's hardness and composition.

-Marble is another popular natural stone that we offer.
-Characterized by soft whites and greys with sweeping patterns and veins, marbles provide a unique style that many people love.
-However, it should be known that marble is very soft and much more porous than other natural stones such as quartzite or granite; therefore, it is much more susceptible to etching, chipping and staining.
-Despite these traits, the allure of its beauty might draw you to incorporate marble in your kitchen or bathroom for the beauty alone.
-Just be aware that you will need to be more careful with any marble.
+Marble is another widely favored natural stone that we provide.
+Characterized by its gentle whites and grays, adorned with sweeping patterns and veins, marble imparts a unique style that has charmed many.
+However, it's important to note that marble is significantly softer and more porous than other natural stones, such as quartzite or granite.
+As a result, it is more susceptible to etching, chipping, and staining.
+Despite these traits, the allure of its beauty might draw you to incorporate marble in your kitchen or bathroom.
+Just bear in mind that marble necessitates a higher degree of care and maintenance.

 WARNINGS AND PRECAUTIONS